cartalyst/sentry/docs/throttling/check.md

 ----------

-Checks a logins throttle status and throws a number of Exceptions upon failure
+Checks the login throttle status and throws a number of Exceptions upon failure.

 `returns` bool
 `throws`  UserNotFoundException, UserBannedException, UserSuspendedException